-A US Visa in your arsenal is like one of the infinity stones that can tame any company you’re applying.
+A US Visa in your arsenal is like one of the infinity stones that can tame any company you’re applying to.
 You can find many shipping agencies looking for seafarers with a valid C1/D Visa.

-Even when applying online, having this document is one of the surest way to get hired.
+Even when applying online, having this document is one of the surest ways to get hired.

 Seafarers applying for a C1/D visa don’t really have to do much preparation.
-Your company will make the necessary paper works in your behalf.
+Your company will make the necessary paperwork on your behalf.

-You only need to submit a 2×2-sized ID picture at least 2 pieces wearing polo shirt and in white background.
+You only need to submit a 2×2-sized ID picture of at least 2 pieces wearing a polo shirt and on a white background.